-The Trinidad Coastal Land Trust owns, for public benefit, some of the most beautiful coastal properties and beach access trails.
-The following is a short description of the nine properties we own fee title and the additional eleven conservation easements we hold on private properties.
-In total, twenty properties located from Little River to Big Lagoon are protected to date, and three additional, significant public trail projects are in the works.
+The Trinidad Coastal Land Trust owns, for public benefit, some of the most beautiful coastal properties and beach access trails on the northern California coast.
+The following is a short description of the 11 properties we own fee title and the additional fourteen public benefit conservation easements we hold on nearby private properties.
+In total,25 properties located from Little River to Big Lagoon are protected as of 2018, and three additional, significant public trail projects are in the works.

 Starting at the south end of Trinidad Bay, our newest acquisition is the 15-acre Little River Trail parcel.
 The future Little River Trail trailhead is located at the south end of Scenic Drive, near Highway 101 above Moonstone Beach.
 This parcel was purchased in 2015 with the goal to connect the Trinidad coast to the Hammond Trail at Clam Beach via a new trail and bicyclist bridge across the Little River.
 Excitingly, this will be a brand new and much-needed section of the CA Coastal Trail.